care4all-git/app-internal-LLM/README.md

-#  app3.2_dockercompose_LLM-internal
+#  app-LLM-internal
-used locally on nvidia5090
+used locally on a nvidia5090m